 Social Emotional Learning Curriculum

-The mind + heart Social Emotional Learning Curriculum includes 8 units with 5+ detailed, character education, research-based LESSONS filled with TONS of hands-on and mindful ACTIVITIES that encourage children to express themselves and build important emotional and social skills.
+The mind + heart Social Emotional Learning Curriculum includes 8 units.
+THey include 5+ detailed, character education, research-based LESSONS filled with TONS of hands-on and mindful ACTIVITIES.
+Use the curriculum to encourage children to express themselves and build important emotional and social skills.

 FREE Social Emotional Learning Email Series